This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Looking for more transitional summer to fall recipes?
 Try one (or more) of these:

-- Pork and Hatch Chile (Instant Pot or Slow Cooker)
+Pork and Apples – Instant Pot or Slow Cooker!

 Ingredients